How Uber quietly redesigned its interface for the rest of the world

 Since launching Uber Lite, Andhare says the team has noticed that Lite riders tend to opt into these more affordable options twice as much as core app riders.
 “What we’ve learned is there seems to be a correlation between the cost of phone and affordability,” he says.

 Andhare’s team is already using this insight to think about new affordable services Uber can offer.
 It’s part of the thinking behind Uber Bus, which is currently piloting in Cairo, Egypt, with its own separate app.
-Uber Bus works just like a public bus, with regular pick-up and drop-off points, and Andhare thinks it’s a kind of “premium economy” experience for people who want a small step up from public transportation.
+Uber Bus works just like a public bus, with regular pickup and drop-off points, and Andhare thinks it’s a kind of “premium economy” experience for people who want a small step up from public transportation.

 The Uber Bus app is built entirely on top of the Uber Lite platform, utilizing much of the same design, like the block colors and the lack of a map.
 Andhare says it took the team only a fifth of the time to launch this new app because they were able to build on Lite’s backbone.
 “The investment in Uber Lite over the last year resulted in amazing velocity for a completely new experience that we could provide for a new modality in an emerging market,” Andhare says.

-Another goal in redesigning the app was purely technical: To strip down the app so that it would only take up five megabytes of space (compared to the 40 megabytes of the U.S. app).
+Another goal in redesigning the app was purely technical: to strip down the app so that it would only take up five megabytes of space (compared to the 40 megabytes of the U.S. app).
 That meant cutting out any unnecessary elements of the code—a process that Andhare jokingly calls going to the “Uber Lite gym,” where the engineers would negotiate over every kilobyte they needed.
 Instead of making a connection with the network every time a user does something in the Uber app, the engineers found a way to package many actions together, bundling them so that they could make fewer calls to the network.
 The decision, Andhare says, led to the app being 1/20th less network-heavy.

 Some design elements didn’t make the cut, like the font, which Andhare says cost about 200 kilobytes.
 “In another app that would be nothing,” Andhare says.
 “But in our world it was a lot of currency.
 We pushed back and negotiated with the brand team and the result was that we basically adopted the native font that was available within Android.”
 That meant the team didn’t need to spend any precious storage space on fonts—the result was an app that was 80% lighter than the core app, with most of the same functionality.